-Here’s what I learned: There is some scientific evidence to suggest that homemade chicken soup contains several ingredients that affect the body’s immune system.
+Here’s what I learned: There is scientific evidence to suggest that homemade chicken soup contains several ingredients that affect and boost the body’s immune system.

 Dr. Stephen Rennard, University of Nebraska Medical Center says that chicken soup, while not a cure, has anti-inflammatory properties that soothe sore throats and ease the misery of colds and flu—and even COVID-19.
 It helps us feel better so we can get better and that’s good enough for me.

 But here’s the problem: Typically, it takes a long time to turn out a pot of homemade chicken soup—the kind of soup Dr. Rennard used in his considerable testing and analysis.
 It requires a process to pull all the healing goodness out of the bones, skin, and meat of a whole chicken.